FlappyRecreator/FlappyB64bitAndroid/README.md

 ## 🙏 Credits & Acknowledgements

 - **Dong Nguyen (.GEARS)** – for creating the original Flappy Bird and inspiring this project.
-- **The Open Source Community** – for the tools, libraries, and knowledge that made this possible.
+- **Android Studio, Sketchware Pro, Google** – for the tools, libraries, and knowledge that made this possible.

 ---